 Experience shows that creating a house warming feeling inside your home increases its desirability.
 View your home with a critical eye.
 Clean, complete minor repairs, and add finishing touches.

-Closets and Storage Areas.
-Ample storagespace increases the desirability of the home.
+Ample storage space increases the desirability of the home.
 Keep closets tidy.
 Discard any unnecessary items and consider storing those you do not use frequently.

-Garage or Workshop.
 Items should be neatly stored in shelving or wall units.
 Allow appropriate space for the home buyer to visualize their vehicle or workbench.
-Consider moving excess or over-sized items to ministorage.
+Consider moving excess or oversized items to mini-storage.

 Remember, to be a seller you have to look at your home like a buyer.